mr-islam/habits/README.md

 - [ ] Prep for app store
 - [ ] Better icon with subha concept
 - [ ] Fill in about info on settings page
-- [ ] move to sufone org on github
-- [ ] Archived habit support
+- [ ] Option to require long press to toggle habit entry
-- [ ] allow for custom notification text
 - [ ] dark mode icon
 - [ ] app splash screen